Glombrox/DuplicateTextChecker/README.md

 ﻿# DuplicateTextChecker

-This code is used to detect duplicated text in a given string by seperating each word the string into a serie of words using qutoes ("")
+This code is used to detect duplicated text in a given string by seperating each word in the string into a serie of words using qutoes ("")